cfal/tobaru/README.md

         - To disable SNI: Set to YAML `null` (case-insensitive: null, Null, NULL, or ~).
 No SNI extension will be sent.
         - Any other string: Use this specific SNI hostname.
       - `alpn_protocols` (or `alpn` or `alpn_protocol`) (_optional_): ALPN protocols to negotiate.
 Can be a single protocol string or an array of protocol strings (e.g., `["h2", "http/1.1"]`).
+      - `server_fingerprints` (or `server_fingerprint`) (_optional_): SHA256 fingerprints of allowed server certificates.
+When specified, tobaru will only connect to servers presenting certificates with matching fingerprints.
+Multiple fingerprints can be provided as an array.
+Fingerprints can be specified with or without colons separating hex bytes.
+Can be combined with `verify: true` for additional WebPKI verification.

 #### Target object configuration (UDP transport)